dchiaSVA/hello-world--2025-final-darren-chia/docs/README.md

 ## Project Overview
 ### What it is
 A real-time, camera-based interactive projection/visual system.
-Movement is tracked live and used to drive a fluid simulation, turning your body into a “controller” for the visuals.
+Your movement is tracked live and used to drive a fluid simulation, turning your body into a “controller” for the visuals.

 ### Why it exists
 Originally designed as an “instrument for dancers” (movement-driven instead of music-driven), the project evolved into something more visual and playful—meant to help people feel more comfortable moving and experimenting with their body in a low-pressure way.
 Dance is still the core goal.